MGdata7/SQL-Projects/OlympicGamesProject/OlympicGames.md

 ![image](https://user-images.githubusercontent.com/14934475/221709227-344a1bc8-750a-4662-9fc2-1ebb9d67cbf4.png)

 I'll create two donut charts for the gender breakdowns of athletes and medals.
 I'll adjust the formatting to pick a dark colour for women and a light colour for men (just using yin and yang gender coding logic for convenience.
 Gender may be a construct but Olympics athlete data is still hashing that out).
 I'll add percentage data callouts.
 It looks like women are overrepresenting ever so slightly in the medals category.
+It's narrow enough that I can't read too far into it.

 ![image](https://user-images.githubusercontent.com/14934475/221711191-864bc7ff-9aa2-4dcb-900f-2f2537f84605.png)